 Screwball Spin Direction

-Screwball spin direction is the inward wrist rotation at release that produces a vertical-axis spin opposite to the curveball, breaking the pitch in toward a same-handed hitter rather than away.
+Screwball spin direction is the outward wrist rotation at release.
+This means the hand screwing away from the body, pinky leading.
+This means that produces a vertical-axis spin opposite to the curveball, breaking the pitch in toward a same-handed hitter rather than away.

-The screwball's spin direction is mechanically the mirror image of the curveball: instead of rotating the wrist outward away from the body, the pitcher rotates it inward, toward the body, at the moment of release.
-This inward pronation is less natural for most arm actions, which is part of why the screwball is considered an advanced, harder-to-learn pitch and why some pitchers never fully develop it.
+The screwball's spin direction is mechanically the mirror image of the curveball.
+This means instead of snapping the wrist across the body toward the glove side, the pitcher rotates it outward, away from the body with the pinky leading, at the moment of release.
+This outward rotation is less natural for most arm actions.
+This is part of why the screwball is considered an advanced, harder-to-learn pitch and why some pitchers never fully develop it.
 When the spin direction is correctly produced, the resulting break jams same-handed hitters who are set up to expect either a straight pitch or the away-breaking curveball.

 Example

-The pitcher rotates her wrist inward through the release point, and the resulting spin carries the pitch in on the hands of the right-handed hitter instead of away.
+The pitcher rotates her wrist outward through the release point.
+The resulting spin carries the pitch in on the hands of the right-handed hitter instead of away.

 How it shows up on video

-The palm faces inward toward the pitcher's own body at release rather than outward, and the resulting seam rotation viewed from the plate mirrors the curveball's pattern but breaks the opposite direction.
+The hand turns outward away from the pitcher's body at release.
+This means the cross-body twist belongs to the curveball.
+This means and the resulting seam rotation viewed from the plate mirrors the curveball's pattern but breaks the opposite direction.

 Common mistakes

-- Beginning the inward rotation too early in the arm circle, adding stress to the forearm and elbow
+- Beginning the outward rotation too early in the arm circle, adding stress to the forearm and elbow

-- Producing insufficient inward rotation, resulting in a flat pitch with neither curve nor screwball movement
+- Producing insufficient outward rotation, resulting in a flat pitch with neither curve nor screwball movement

 In SwingVantage Motion Lab

-Motion Lab measures forearm pronation angle and timing at release to confirm whether the screwball's inward spin direction is being generated safely and consistently.
+Motion Lab measures forearm rotation angle and timing at release to confirm whether the screwball's outward spin direction is being generated safely and reliably.

 Frequently asked questions